 This collection contains copied and transcribed letters primarily written by Abraham Lincoln and his associates.
 Many letters are from the Civil War.
 Topics discussed include political affairs, military affairs, and wartime financing.
 Some letters are addressed to acquaintances of Lincoln and are apolitical.

-Collection items were acquired by University of Illinois professors Theodor C. Pease and James G. Randall during their research on Orville Hickman, and Illinois politician, for their publication titled The Diary of Orville Hickman Browning, 1859-1881.
-Original items are from various collections, including those in the Pennsylvania Historical Society: the Society Collection, Jay Cooke Collection, Dreer Collection, Etting Papers, and the E.C.
+Collection items were acquired by University of Illinois professors Theodor C. Pease and James G. Randall during their research on Orville Hickman, an Illinois politician, for their publication titled The Diary of Orville Hickman Browning, 1859-1881.
+Original items are held in various collections, including those in the Pennsylvania Historical Society: the Society Collection, Jay Cooke Collection, Dreer Collection, Etting Papers, and the E.C.
 Gardiner Collection.
 Also included are items from the Hannibal Hamlin Collection at the Maine Historical Society, amongst other sources.